JohnnyJayJay/compatre/README.md

 # Compatre
-Compatre is a very small and fast library to assist with version-dependent Bukkit programming.
+Compatre is a very small and fast tool to assist with version-dependent Bukkit programming.
 It makes "version-checkers" and multiple implementations for different versions (but the same functionality) redundant by replacing the required nms/craftbukkit types at runtime.